jszum/OctowaveVisualizer/README.md

 # OctowaveVisualizer
-A visualizer based on gstreamer that will allow to visualize one of eight *.wav files
+Set of programs that will be visualizers based on gstreamer.
+They will allow to visualize one of eight *.wav files or all of them, according to needs.